 Arnoldo B. Lacayo

-Arnoldo (Arnie) Lacayo, a partner at Sequor Law, focuses his international litigation practice on financial fraud, asset recovery and cross-border insolvency.
+Arnoldo (Arnie) Lacayo, a shareholder at Sequor Law, focuses his international litigation practice on financial fraud, asset recovery and cross-border insolvency.
 He has experience litigating complex disputes in both state and federal courts and has represented multi-national corporations, sovereign governments, Receivers, Trustees and other foreign officeholders in matters pending in U.S. Courts.
 Arnie regularly supervises transnational investigations and has instructed counsel in dozens of jurisdictions.
 He also has extensive experience working with the versatile 28 U.S.C. § 1782 discovery statute and Chapter 15 of the U.S. Bankruptcy Code.

 Published cases in which Arnie has participated include: In Re Massa Falida do Banco Cruzeiro do Sul, S.A., 567 B.R.
 212 (Bankr.
 S.D.
 Fla.
 2017) (affirming right of Chapter 15 foreign representative to assert state law fraudulent conveyance claims or other avoidance actions); Application of Consorcio Ecuatoriano de Telecomunicaciones S.A. v.
 JAS Forwarding (USA), Inc., 747 F.3d 1262 (11th Cir.
 2014) (affirming the applicability of the 28 U.S.C. § 1782 discovery statute in support of contemplated foreign proceedings); In re Sociedad Militar Seguro de Vida, 985 F.Supp.2d 1375 (N.D.
 Ga.
 2013) (granting 28 U.S.C. § 1782 assistance in support of litigation pending in Curaçao); and Sallah v.
 Worldwide Clearing, LLC, et al., 2011 WL 5914034 (S.D.
 Fla.
 Nov.
 28, 2011) (order denying various motions to dismiss fraudulent transfers and unjust enrichment claims by Receiver).